Milledgeville, Georgia: History

 Milledgeville served as Georgia's state capital from 1804 to 1868 and played a central role in shaping the state's early development.
 Established during a period of territorial expansion following treaties with the Muscogee (Creek) Nation, the city became the state's center of political activity and remained so through the American Civil War, after which the capital was relocated to Atlanta.
 In the decades that followed, Milledgeville responded to the challenges of losing its capital status by expanding public institutions and higher education and, more recently, by investing in economic diversification and downtown revitalization.

 Milledgeville, named for Georgia governor John Milledge (1802–1806), was established in 1804 as Georgia's new centrally located capital.
 Its founding followed the 1802 Treaty of Fort Wilkinson, through which the Muscogee (Creek) Nation ceded land west of the Oconee River to the state.
 Prior to this, the area had been the subject of prolonged conflict between settlers and the Creek Nation, including violent clashes known as the Oconee War.
 Planned as a grid-based city similar to Savannah, Georgia, and Washington, D.C., Milledgeville quickly rose in prominence, serving as Georgia's capital for over six decades until 1868.

 As Georgia's capital, Milledgeville grew into a hub of political activity and cotton-based commerce in the decades leading up to the American Civil War.
-The city's economic expansion was built in part on the labor of enslaved people, who worked on plantations and within the town as domestic workers, skilled tradespeople, and general laborers.
-By 1828, nearly half of Milledgeville's 1,599 residents were enslaved; only 27 identified as free Black residents.
+The city's economic expansion was built in part by slave labor, including those who worked on plantations and within the town as domestic workers, skilled tradespeople, and general laborers.
+By 1828, nearly half of Milledgeville's 1,599 residents were slaves; with only 27 free Black residents.

 Milledgeville continued to expand with the addition of major state institutions, including a penitentiary and the Georgia State Lunatic, Idiot, and Epileptic Asylum (now Central State Hospital).
 Taverns, hotels, shops, banks, and newspapers also emerged during this period, and in 1838, Oglethorpe University was founded as one of Georgia's earliest chartered colleges.
 As Milledgeville developed, its appearance began to shift from a frontier town to a more established capital with larger, more refined buildings.
 Among these were a new statehouse (now known as the Old State Capitol) and an Executive Mansion (now referred to as the Old Governor's Mansion).